mehediishere/Linux/Batch Programming/README.md

    type nul > %%a.blade.php
 )

-echo Following files created for [44mlayout[0m folder FOR %%a in (%list%) DO ( echo %%a
+echo Following files created for layout folder
+FOR %%a in (%list%) DO (
+   echo %%a
 )